Pazardzhik: Antiquity

 The beginning of the pattern of civilisation brought by the Asia-Minor settlers in the second half of the 7th millennium BC has so far been judged on the basis of the early Neolithic finds from the Rakitovo settlement mound, which chronologically corresponds to the Karanovo I culture.
 The first known and discovered tribes in the city was in the Stone Age period, around the same time.
-They were agro-pastralists and founded an settlement from this era at the right shores of Maritsa, near Sinitovo and Pazardzhik.
+They were agro-pastralists and founded a settlement from this era at the right shores of Maritsa, near Sinitovo and Pazardzhik.
 It continues until the 5th millennium BC during Chalcolithic period in the south, near the Besaparian hills.
 Another settlement was established in this period, at the today's railway station.
 It was destroyed due to the construction of the railroad Baronhirshova in 1876, the station and other structures around it in the beginning of the 20th century.
-A clay idol (named the Pazardzhik Venus) was founded in 1872 and now is in the Natural History Museum in Vienna.
+A clay idol (named the Pazardzhik Venus) was found in 1872 and now is in the Natural History Museum in Vienna.
 It was made in the 5th millennium BC and is a clay figure of a seated woman.
 Near the city lived the Bessi tribe in the Iron Age, which their main city was Bessapara near the village Sinitovo and the ancient Roman road Via Militaris passed through it.
 Until 1920, was preserved a Thracian tombstone near the today's market in Pazardzhik.
 Northeast of it, an annular well was discovered, believed to be from an Thracian villa complex.

 The Eneolithic culture is best represented by the layers of the Yunatsite settlement mound - its last period corresponds to the Karanovo VI culture.
 The development of the Late Neolithic culture was interrupted in the first centuries of the 4th millennium BC. - In the period from 3700 to 3300 BC, life in the settlement mounds ended.
 However, some finds from the mountain areas of the Rhodopes and Sredna Gora show that there was no 'hiatus' (interruption) between the Eneolithic and Early Bronze Age cultures, indicating that at least part of the lowland population of Pazardzhik seems to have retreated to the mountains.